sam399/GameHUB/README.md

 Optional / useful env vars
 - `FRONTEND_URL` or `VITE_API_URL` — base url used by the frontend (Socket.IO client) when not running on localhost:5000.
+- `RAWG_API_KEY` — API key for RAWG Video Games Database (https://rawg.io/apidocs).
+Get a free key at https://rawg.io/login?forward=developer.
+If not set, the app will use mock news data.

 Create a `.env` file in `gameverse/backend` with the values above.
 Example: